autocore-ai/AutowareAuto/src/drivers/velodyne_nodes/design/velodyne_nodes-design.md

 - PointCloud2 message

-## Error detection and handling

-These nodes are built on top of a UdpDriver, which itself is built off a LifecycleNode, and thus inherits their error handling capabilities.

-In addition to any other new features to be added to the base classes.

 ## Security considerations

-These nodes inherit all security flaws and capabilities inherent in the UDP driver, LifecycleNode, and Vlp16Translator.
+These nodes inherit all security flaws and capabilities inherent in the UDP driver, Node, and Vlp16Translator.

 # Future extensions / Unimplemented parts